boyko11/perceptron/README.md

-# perceptron
+# Perceptron and Logistic Regression
-Back to basics : Just some Jupiter notebook perceptron fun.
+Back to basics : Just some Jupiter notebook perceptron and Logistic Regression fun using numpy and matplotlib.

 Creates and plots 2-d training data around a pre-set decision boundary.